chirathlv/Fraud-Detection-with-ML/README.md

 ### Data Sources

-1. Credit Card Data For ML model.
-(Kaggle)
+1. Credit Card Data For ML model (Kaggle)

     The Data Set used for the machine learning model is a Credit Card transactions data set.
 This Data set has no obfuscation as it has more then 20 million transactions generated from a virtual world simulation.The Data covers 2000 synthetic consumer residents in the US, who travel the world.
 For this analysis, only 2019 data has been extracted.

-2. Fraud Statistics.
+2. Fraud Statistics
     1. The Ascent
-    2. Federal Trade Commision.
+    2. Federal Trade Commision

 ### Technology stack